Sweden: Several injured after explosion at apartment buildings in Linkoping | DW | 07.06.2019

 The explosion blew out windows and destroyed balconies in the buildings in the central city, about 175 kilometers (108 miles) southwest of Stockholm.
 One of the buildings had five stories, while the other had four floors.

-Police said a bomb squad had been deployed to the area after blast, which occurred shortly after 0700 UTC.
+Police said a bomb squad had been deployed to the area after the blast, which occurred shortly after 0700 UTC, and a criminal investigation had been opened.

 "Many people called in about a very powerful explosion which has led to a large number of windows being blown out," police spokesman Bjorn Oberg said.

-Oberg said he could not say anything about what might have caused the blast.
+Oberg said he could not provide information about what might have caused the blast.

 Injured taken to hospital